jramaya/marketingmd/index.md

 will become a salient part of marketing communication.
 (More was said about IMC in the previous "Integrated Marketing".)

-8.4 THE MEANING OF MARKETING COMMUNICATION {#the-meaning-of-marketing-communication .calibre5}
+8.4 THE MEANING OF MARKETING COMMUNICATION

  Defining the concept of marketing communication (MC) is not an easy task, because in a real sense, everything the company does has communication potential.
 The price placed on a product communicates something very specific about the product.
 A company that chooses to distribute their products strictly through discount stores tells 2.
 Sources: Don E. Schultz, "A New IMC Mantra," *The Marketing News*, May 26, 1997, p.
 8; Richard Linnett, "Full Court Press," *Adweek*, January 31, 2000, pp. 3-6; Don E. Schultz, "Structural Straight Jackets Stifle Integrated Success," *The Marketing News*, March 1, 1999, p.
 8; Don E. Schultz, "How to Create Your Own Worst Enemy," *The* *Marketing News*, July 3, 2000, p.
 10.